Obada-gh/Code102-reading-notes/README.md

 ###### *Support or Contact:*

 Having trouble with Pages?
-Check out our : [email](obada7jaber7@gmail.com) or phone number : 0781912474 or [contact support for gethub](https://support.github.com/contact) and we’ll help you sort it out.:metal:
+Check out our : [email](obada7jaber7@gmail.com) or phone number : 0781912474 or [contact support for gethub](https://support.github.com/contact) and we’ll help you sort it out. :metal: